cmiyamura/House-Rocket-Analysis/README.md

 6 | What is the average price of all houses? | 540088.14
 7 | What is the average size of all houses? | 292
 8 | How many houses have 2 bedrooms? | 2760
-9 | What is the average price of 2 bedrooms homes? |
+9 | What is the average price of 2 bedrooms homes? | 401372
-10 | What most influence in house price? |